The Quonset stood on the boundary of worlds that rarely mixed:

-This 35-minute documentary chronicles the life of Bowling Green, Kentucky’s Quonset Auditorium, which served local legends and national stars during the entertainment boom after the Second World War.
+This documentary tells the life story of Bowling Green, Kentucky’s Quonset Auditorium – a venue that served big time stars and local legends of all stripes during the entertainment boom after the Second World War.

-The film provides a glimpse into the lives of diverse entertainers, ranging from country, R&B and gospel musicians to professional wrestlers, whose paths intersected at the Quonset during a time when segregation was being challenged.
+Glimpse into the lives of diverse entertainers ranging from R&B, country, and gospel musicians – to professional wrestlers – whose paths intersected at roadhouses like the Quonset when segregation was being challenged and entertainment was booming.

 These entertainers also tell stories about others who shared the stage at the Quonset including:

 - musicians Ernest Tubb, Bill Monroe, Ray Charles, James Brown and Memphis Slim,

 - professional wrestling icons Cora Combs and Sweet Georgia Brown.

 - The Kentucky Educational Television Fund for Independent Production

 - The Kentucky Humanities Council, Inc. and the National Endowment for the Humanities

 - The Kern Family Trust

 Produced & Directed by Amber Ridington.
 See the Full list of Credits.